Andreea-G/TeX2HTML-Converter/README.md

     sed -i -e 's/f.FirstMatch/\/\/f.FirstMatch/g' testinstall.cc
     sudo make testinstall

 The first "sed" adds -pthread to LDFLAGS in Makefile.
 The second one comments out a line in testinstall.cc.
-The explanation for that can be found [here](https://code.google.com/p/re2/issues/detail?id=100).
+The explanation for these can be found [here](https://code.google.com/p/re2/issues/detail?id=100).

-Now open a terminal and navigate to your home folder in order to download this program.
+Now open a terminal and navigate to your home folder where you will download this program.
 Type

     cd
     git clone https://github.com/Andreea-G/Tex2html-Converter.git
     cd .tex2html
     make

 Finally, you need to add the executable to the user's path, so that you can run the program from any folder.
-For instance in Linux, you can do this by typing in a terminal
+For instance, in Linux and Mac you can do this by typing in a terminal

     install_dir=${HOME}/.tex2html
     cat >> ${HOME}/.bashrc << END
-    # Allow user to execute tex2html, tex2pdf, lyx2html, lyx2pdf from anywhere (this block was added by tex2html's install script)
+    # Allow user to execute tex2html, tex2pdf, lyx2html, lyx2pdf from anywhere
+    # (this block was added by tex2html's install script)
     if [ -d "$install_dir" ] ; then
         PATH="$install_dir:\$PATH"
     fi
     END

-and then restarting the terminal.
+Now restart the terminal.

 ### Usage